-oninit: invalid or missing name for Subsystem Staging Blobspace

-- Cause: The STAGEBLOB configuration parameter specifies a blobspace, but the named blobspace does not exist.
+oninit: invalid or missing name for Subsystem Staging Blobspace blobspace, but the named blobspace does not exist.
 This message is normal the first time oninit is started with the Optical Subsystem.
-Check to see if you have accidentally created the STAGEBLOB as a dbspace instead of a blobspace. - Action: Use onspaces with the -b option to create the blobspace.
+Check to see if you have accidentally created the STAGEBLOB as a dbspace instead of a blobspace.